AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/index.md

 ## Why Should You Care?

 The crumbs are fun to read because they always surprise you and make you think, and you never know what the next one will be about.
-Also, they are tiny—each can be read in less than 20 seconds.
+Also, they are very short—each can be read in less than 20 seconds.

 ## The Latest Batch